Skip to content

 • Now we add the project to unity hub

-• In this step, you have to select either 'V2X_E2E_Simulator' or 'AWSIM' (you will only see one of these options in your setup sequence).
+• In this step, you have to select either 'V2X_E2E_Simulator'. alt text

 • Then, you will see this error (if you don't already have the exact version of Unity 6). alt text